Show, sort, and filter data in a PowerApps gallery

 This topic uses a tablet app.
 You can use a phone app but you will need to resize some of the controls.

-- Sign up for PowerApps and install PowerApps.
-When you open PowerApps, sign-in using the same credentials that you used to sign up.
+- Sign up for PowerApps, and then sign in using the same credentials that you used to sign up.

 - Create a tablet app from a template, from data, or from scratch.